Tools & Gear

 Making bushmen bows for hunting

-The Bushmen, generally speaking, employ bows and poisoned arrows for the purpose of “tracking and stalking” during hunting in Northern Namibia and North-Western Botswana.
+The Bushmen, generally speaking, employ bows and poisoned arrows for “tracking and stalking” during hunting in Northern Namibia and North-Western Botswana.
 The various Bushmen tribes utilize different materials and techniques for crafting these weapons.
-However, in this…
+However, in this article, we will…

 Sansevieria leaves and their uses